qamarelsafadi/ComposeMultiplatform/README.md

 https://user-images.githubusercontent.com/30949634/221372967-e14c1747-b7c9-48fe-9b49-cb3d88ad04e7.mp4

 ## Experimental targets
 iOS is experimental and under development.
-Use it at your own risk and that explains why you would have some laggy animation on it.
+Use it at your own risk and that explains why you will have some laggy animation with it.

 <br/>